What Scalable Second-Order Information Knows for Pruning at Initialization: Methodology

-Finally, we produce the pruned model $f(x; m \odot w_0)$ with the Hadamard product between the binary mask $m$ and the vector of the initial parameters of the model $w_0$, with sparsity ratio defined as:
+Using this subset $\mathcal{R}$, the elements of the binary mask $m$ are defined using the following rule: $m_q = 1$ if $q \in \mathcal{R}$ and $m_q = 0$ otherwise.
+We produce the pruned model $f(x; m \odot w_0)$ with the Hadamard product between the binary mask $m$ and the vector of the initial parameters of the model $w_0$, with the sparsity ratio defined as:

-where $d$ is the total number of parameters in the unpruned model, the proposed approach ensures that the pruning process preserves only parameters with the most significant impact on the Taylor series approximation \eqref{eq:fisher_diag_taylor_series_sum}.
+where $d$ is the total number of parameters of the dense model.
 Once the mask is applied, the pruned model is optimized utilizing stochastic gradient descent to minimize the objective function \eqref{eq:mask_obj_func}.

-\textbf{Alternative pruning criterion.} We expand on our search for cheap and efficient pruning criteria and present a series of alternative methods to compute the sensitivity score.
-First, we directly evaluate the FIM diagonal (FD) as a sensitivity criterion:

-Second, we evaluate the effect of ignoring the first-order term of the Taylor series approximation \eqref{eq:fisher_diag_taylor_series_sum} as in OBD \cite{lecun1989optimal}.
-We refer to this approach as Fisher Pruning (FP) as we end up with a similar criterion as \citet{theis2018faster}, but for a more challenging PBT setting:

-Finally, we follow up the constrained optimization problem \eqref{eq:obs_constrained} presented in OBS \cite{hassibi1992second} and introduce the Fisher Brain Surgeon Sensitivity (FBSS) criteria.
-The method expands on WoodFisher \cite{singh2020woodfisher} and solves for the Lagrangian without ignoring the first-order term of the Taylor series (derivation steps are available in Appendix \ref{FBSS_ALGORITHM}):
+It is important to note that our pruning setting excludes parameters from batch normalization and the output layers, as we consider them crucial for enabling learning and performing the designed task.
+We also skip bias parameters, as they are initialized to zero and would be immediately pruned.